Renata Simril: Career

-Ms. Simril most recently served as Senior Vice President and Chief of Staff to the Publisher of the Los Angeles Times, where she oversaw staff operations and special projects.
-Her earlier career included three seasons with the Los Angeles Dodgers, where she served as Senior Vice President of External Affairs overseeing the restoration of the Dodgers brand and the Dodgers Foundation; and over a decade in real estate development with Jones Lang LaSalle, Forest City Development and LCOR, Inc.
+Prior to her appointment to the LA84 Foundation, Simril had most recently served as Senior Vice President and Chief of Staff to the Publisher of the Los Angeles Times, where she oversaw staff operations and special projects.
+Her earlier career included three seasons with the Los Angeles Dodgers, where she served as Senior Vice President of External Affairs overseeing the restoration of the Dodgers brand and the Dodgers Foundation; and over a decade worked in real estate development with Jones Lang LaSalle, Forest City Development and LCOR, Inc.

-Her public service included stints as Deputy Mayor for Economic Development and Housing in the Hahn Administration, where she worked to expand rental and affordable housing in Los Angeles, and as a Development Deputy to Los Angeles City Councilman Mark Ridley-Thomas, where she worked to help rebuild communities in South Los Angeles after the 1992 civil unrest.
-Ms. Simril began her career in the U.S. Army as a Military Police Officer in the U.S. and Germany.
+Her public service included serving as Deputy Mayor for Economic Development and Housing in the Hahn Administration, where she worked to expand rental and affordable housing in Los Angeles, and as a Development Deputy to Los Angeles City Councilman Mark Ridley-Thomas, where she worked to help rebuild communities in South Los Angeles after the 1992 civil unrest.
+Simril began her career in the U.S. Army as a Military Police Officer in the U.S. and Germany.

-Community activity
+Community Service & Awards

-Ms. Simril is active in the community outside of LA84 Foundation, currently serving on the Boards of United Way of Greater Los Angeles; LA 2028 Olympic Bid Committee; Los Angeles Sports and Entertainment Commission and the Los Angeles Dodgers Foundation.
-She formerly served as a Governor's Appointee on the California Science Center Board, where she led successful negotiations of long-term lease agreements for USC to manage and operate the Coliseum and Sports Arena properties; as chair of the Board of Regents for LMU, and as a member of the Lusk Center for Real Estate at USC.
+Ms. Simril is active in the community outside of LA84 Foundation, previously serving on the Boards of United Way of Greater Los Angeles; LA 2028 Olympic Bid Committee; and currently serves on the boards of the Los Angeles Sports and Entertainment Commission and the Los Angeles Dodgers Foundation.
+She formerly served as a Governor's Appointee on the California Science Center Board, where she led successful negotiations of long-term lease agreements for USC to manage and operate the Coliseum and Sports Arena properties; was chair of the Board of Regents for LMU, and was a board member of the Lusk Center for Real Estate at USC.
+In 2024, she received the USC Alumni Merit Award.

+In 2022, she was appointed to the Governor's Advisory Committee for Physical Fitness and Mental Well-Being by Governor Gavin Newsom, a statewide effort to promote health and wellness to Californians of all ages.
+She previously served as President of the City of Los Angeles Department of Recreation & Parks, a position she was appointed to by Mayor Karen Bass.
+In 2023, Simril was selected to be a Regents' Lecturer at the UCLA School of Sociology, a program where leaders enhance education.

-She was named to the Orange County Register's 50 Most Powerful in Southern California Sports list in 2017 and to the Los Angeles Business Journal's list of The Los Angeles 500 Most Influential People in 2016 and 2017.
-CSQ magazine named her a Visionary in Sports and Entertainment, 2017, and Simril received the WISE LA (Women in Sports and Entertainment) Women of Inspiration award in 2016.
-Sports Business Journal recognized Simril as one of their Game Changers in September 2017.
+Simril was selected by Sports Illustrated as one of the 100 Most Influential Black Women in Sports in 2022.
+She has been named to the Orange County Register's 50 Most Powerful in Southern California Sports list and for over a decade has been selected to the Los Angeles Business Journal's list of the 500 Most Influential People.
+CSQ magazine named Simril a Visionary in Sports and Entertainment, 2017, and she has been honored as the WISE LA (Women in Sports and Entertainment) Women of Inspiration award.
+Sports Business Journal recognized Simril as one of their Game Changers.